Idaho Divorce Laws

 It is assumed that both partners should contribute to the legal responsibility of supporting the child.
 The following Idaho Child Support Guidelines enable the courts to reach a decision regarding child support -

-• The legal responsibility of supporting the child is separated in ratio of their Guidelines Income, irrespective of whether the parents are remarried, divorced, separated or never married
+• The legal responsibility of supporting the child is separated in ratio of their Income guidelines, irrespective of whether the parents are remarried, divorced, separated or never married

 • As compared to the needs of the parents or creditors, the child support issue is given more priority when assigning family resources